dgaydukov/cert-aws/files/sa.md

 Security groups (SG) vs ACL
 * SG operate at instance level, specify which traffic is allowed to/from EC2 You can set source as CIDR or other SG (in this case only instances from this SG can access your instance)
-* ACL operates at subnet level and evaluate traffic that enter/exit subnet.
-Don't filter traffic inside same subnet. stateless filtering, SG - stateful filtering
+* NACL operates at subnet level and evaluate traffic that enter/exit subnet.
+Don't filter traffic inside same subnet.
+Evaluation order: starting from lowest to highest without overwriting each other.
+In example once we hit rule #90 it was applied, and later rule #100 will not overwrite it.
+Or you can also think that rules are evaluated in decreasing order by overwriting each other Suppose you want to allow all traffic except http
+90  - tcp - 80    - DENY
+100 - all traffic - ALLOW
+stateless filtering, SG - stateful filtering
 You can only assign one NACL to one subnet, yet you can assign many SG to same ec2 You can't block specific IP with SG, you need to use NACL